This post may contain affiliate links. Please read my disclaimer for more information.

 Lemon pepper seasoning is an all-purpose spice mix containing a blend of savory ingredients including onion, black pepper, basil, oregano, celery seed, bay leaf, savory, thyme, coriander, cayenne, mustard, rosemary, marjoram, garlic, lemon juice, lemon peel, lemon oil, and chili pepper.

 As you can see, lemon pepper seasoning is packed with complex, savory, lemony, and herbaceous spices.
 This makes it the perfect seasoning for any dish.
-When I’m in a hurry I use a salt-free lemon pepper seasoning with a bit of salt on chicken, fish, or lamb and then toss into my air-fryer for a quick dinner in 10 minutes.
+When I’m in a hurry I use a salt-free lemon pepper seasoning with a bit of salt on chicken, fish, or lamb and then toss it into my air-fryer for a quick dinner in 10 minutes.

 Make sure you have lemon pepper seasoning in your pantry if nothing else, it will work for most savory dishes.